Visit 25 Touchstones and Homes of Famous Writers: Stay Overnight in One!

 Rosenbach Library and Museum Philadelphia PA

-Philadelphia PA: Rosenbach Library – Bram Stokers Dracula Notes, Melville, Joyce, Dickens First Editions
+Rosenbach Museum and Library – Bram Stokers Dracula Notes, Melville, Joyce, Dickens First Editions, Philadelphia PA (Touchstone/Museum)

-The Rosenbach contains Bram Stoker’s original notes for Dracula, and first editions by Melville, James Joyce, Dickens, Lewis Carroll, Robert Burns, Jane Austin and hundreds of other authors.
+The Rosenbach Museum and Library contains Bram Stoker’s original notes for Dracula, and first editions by Melville, James Joyce, Dickens, Lewis Carroll, Robert Burns, Jane Austin and hundreds of other authors.
 This place is a book-lovers utopia.
 Plus, on select days, you get to handle the rarest gems.
+Learn more in this Philly Arts and Letters post.

 James Michener was by all accounts “dirt poor” growing up here.
-There’s a room dedicated to his life and works in the Art Museum that he sponsored and that bears his name.
+There’s a room dedicated to his life and works in the Michener Art Museum that he funded, and that bears his name.
+Learn more in this Bucks County PA post.

 Athenaeum-Library-Providence-RI